OrbitX-Space/DestroyerX/README.md

 6. Seek proper authorization and consent for security assessments on systems not owned by you.

 Your use of this tool must align with ethical and legal standards.
-The creators of this tool disclaim any responsibility for misuse or unlawful activities associated with its use.
+The author/creator of this tool disclaim any responsibility for misuse or unlawful activities associated with its use.

 Please ensure responsible and ethical usage of this tool.
 ***